FEDERAL STUDENT AID

 Trade Adjustment Assistance (TAA) – Financial assistance may be available for students who have lost jobs or had hours and wages reduced because of foreign trade.
 Contact your employer or your local county Jobs One-Stop center for more information and eligibility requirements.
 For more information, please visit http://jfs.ohio.gov/ouio/TradeAdjustAssist_FAQ.stm.

-To help student’s manage their financial obligations, interest-free payment plans are available.
+To help student’s manager their financial obligations, interest-free payment plans are available.
 A payment plan provides a monthly payment and is developed using the student’s expected enrollment (program length) and financial assistance funding, if applicable.
 Payment plans can include tuition and fees, book, supplies, and/or tools, and other education costs.
 The first monthly payment is due by the first day of class; subsequent payments will be due on the same day each month.
 If a payment is not received within 10 days of the scheduled due date, the student will be blocked from class, unless an alternative arrangement has been made.
 In the event that an alternative arrangement or form of payment is not received with 30 days of the due date, the student will be withdrawn from their specific program.